Living with cancer and dementia

 It is important for someone with cancer and dementia to try to eat well and maintain a healthy weight.

-We have some tips on managing eating problems in someone with cancer and dementia and some general information about healthy eating.
+We have some tips on managing eating problems for people with cancer and dementia.
+We also have some general information about healthy eating.

 Keeping active

 Being physically active can be good for the person you care for.
-It can help improve symptoms such as:
+It can help improve symptoms:

 It may also reduce stress and help them sleep better.